huggingface/huggingface_hub/docs/source/en/guides/cli.md

 Tag v1.0 created on Wauplin/my-cool-model
 ```

-### Tag a dataset/space repository
+### Tag a dataset or a Space

-If you want to tag dataset or space repositories, you must specify the `--repo-type` option, otherwise, the command will default to a model repository:
+If you want to tag a dataset or Space, you must specify the `--repo-type` option:

 ```bash
 >>> huggingface-cli tag bigcode/the-stack v1.0 --repo-type dataset